 “As a result of our efforts over the last 20 years, the North End in 2028 is a community of significant prosperity and innovation.
-While in 2008, we were considered a drain on the local economy, today we are the leading engine of economic vitality, arts, and positive youth and civic engagement within the city of Mansfield.”
+While in 2008, we were considered a drain on the local economy, today we are the leading engine of economic vitality, arts, and positive youth development and civic engagement within the city of Mansfield.”

 We, as a community, are working toward the vision to become a leading engine to economic vitality, arts, and positive youth and civic engagement within the city of Mansfield.